The concept behind Back to Eden gardening is to cover the soil, mimicking nature, so the soil is not exposed to harsh elements.

 First, you need to layer with the covering, not mix the covering.
 If you mix wood chips into your soil, it certainly will lock up the nitrogen in the soil.
-This is part of the reason why I stopped using wood shavings in my chicken coop.
 It drastically reduced the quality of my compost.

 So when can I start Back to Eden gardening?

-Last fall.
-Oops!
 Did you, like myself, get bit with the Back to Eden bug over the winter or spring?
 Not all hope is lost.
 Starting a Back to Eden garden in the spring has its challenges, but it can be done.
-The reason why most people start in the fall is so that your covering has a chance to break down before planting season.
+The reason why most people start in the fall is so that your coverage layer has a chance to break down before planting season.
 Our goal with spring starting is that we want to accelerate that breakdown so that our covering doesn’t lock up the nutrients in the soil.
-The best way to do this is to add high-nitrogen elements such as chicken manure and even urine, and keep the garden moist (not drenched or you’ll be opening a whole new can of worms – or slugs).
+The best way to do this is to add high-nitrogen elements such as chicken manure and even urine and keep the garden moist (not drenched, or you’ll be opening a whole new can of worms – or slugs).